The symplectic cohomology of magnetic cotangent bundles: Floer theory for dissipative Hamiltonians

+For a reference see \cite[Ch.
+8]{McDuffSalamon2004}.
 We have the following property established in \cite{Groman2015}. \begin{thm} Fix a strongly dissipative Floer datum $H,J$.
 For each $E$ there is a compact set $K_E$ such that $u\subset K_{E_{H,J}(u)}$ for any Floer trajectory of $H,J$ satisfying $E_{H,J}(u) < E$. \end{thm} \begin{proof} One uses the condition \ref{dfDess2} in Definition \ref{dfDess} to first produce a compact set $K$ such that $u(s,\cdot)$ intersects $K$ for any $s$.
 Namely, suppose $[a,b]\times S^1$ maps outside of $K$.
 Then we must have $b-a\leq \frac{E}{\epsilon}$.
-Taking $[a,b]$ to a maximal such interval, we have that $u(a,\cdot)$ intersects $K$.
+Taking $[a,b]$ to be a maximal such interval, we have that $u(a,\cdot)$ intersects $K$.
 Applying Cauchy-Schwartz, one has

 for any pair $s_1<s_2\in\R$.
 Combining the two estimates gives rise to $K$.
 We now rely on condition \ref{dfDess1} and apply monotonicity to obtain an estimate on the diameter of $u(s,\cdot)$ for any $s$.
 For this consider the restriction of the graph $\tilde{u}$ of $u$ to $[s-1,s+1]\times S^1$.
 Considered as a $J_H$-holomorphic map, it has energy estimated by $E(u)+2\pi$.
-Moreover, since $\tilde{u}$ is a section, if $\tilde{u}(s,t)$ meets a point in $\tilde{M}$, the boundary $[s-1,s+1]\times S^1$ maps to the complement of the ball of radius $1$ centered at that point.
-Thus, monotonicity gives an a-priori estimate on the number of disjoint unit balls intersected by $u(s,0)$. \end{proof} \begin{rem} By examining the proof, it becomes clear that the claim can be made \textit{domain-local} in the sense that given bounded open $A\Subset B\subset\R\times S^1$, we get a $C^0$ estimate on $u(A)$ in terms of the energy of $B$ and the geometry of $A,B$.
+Moreover, since $\tilde{u}$ is a section, if $\tilde{u}(s,t)$ meets a point in $\tilde{M}$, the boundary $[s-1,s+1]\times S^1$ maps to the complement of the ball of radius $1$ centred at that point.
+Thus, monotonicity gives an a priori estimate on the number of disjoint unit balls intersected by $u(s,0)$. \end{proof} \begin{rem} By examining the proof, it becomes clear that the claim can be made \textit{domain-local} in the sense that given bounded open $A\Subset B\subset\R\times S^1$, we get a $C^0$ estimate on $u(A)$ in terms of the energy of $B$ and the geometry of $A,B$.
 The dependence on $A,B$ can be reduced to a dependence on $d(A,B)$ if $A$ and $B$ are sub-cylinders.
 The domain locality is a source of great flexibility and robustness. \end{rem}